Efficient Discovery of Actual Causality in Stochastic Systems: Proof

 \begin{itemize} \item \textbf{Enumerating Subgraphs.} If we enumerate subgraphs such that all paths within each subgraph are mutually stutter-equivalent with respect to $W$, then it is immediate that $\hat{\sigma}$ and $\hat{\sigma}'$ are stutter-equivalent with respect to $W$ by construction.
 Therefore, their corresponding computation trees in the concrete model also agree on $W$.

 \item \textbf{$W$-Preserving Abstraction.} Suppose we use a $W$-preserving abstraction function, and we find actual and counterfactual computation trees $\hat{\sigma}$ and $\hat{\sigma}'$ in the abstract model that are stutter-equivalent with respect to $W$.
-Since the abstraction function preserves the equivalence of variable valuations over $W$, this stutter equivalence lifts to the concrete model.
-As a result, the corresponding concrete computation trees $\sigma$ and $\sigma'$ also agree on all propositions in $W$. \end{itemize}
+Since the encoding of $\SEABS$ checks all paths induced by all schedulers in the actual and counterfactual worlds, if in the abstraction we find an actual and a counterfactual world where the PAC condition holds, we can conclude that all possible paths in both worlds are stutter-trace equivalent with respect to the variables in $W$. \end{itemize}

 \end{itemize} This concludes the proof.

 \end{proof}